 Portfolio concentration may also be examined in terms of the deviations of the portfolio relative to the risk attributes of the market portfolio.
 This is motivated by the observation that managers typically construct portfolios with respect to a mean-variance framework (where portfolio optimisation techniques seek to constrain the fund's tracking error volatility).
 The active 'bets' taken across stocks and sectors represent one empirical test of concentration, and an examination that also examines differences in holdings with respect to mean-variance and optimisation is also likely to be important.
 Future research should examine the relationship between portfolio concentration and investment manager performance with respect to portfolio optimisation techniques that are implemented by active managers in portfolio construction.
 Modern Portfolio Theory shows that investors achieve optimal portfolios which are mean-variance efficient.
 Indeed, institutional fund managers are highly sophisticated in their use of quantitative risk models in portfolio construction, and various commercial software packages (e.g. BARRA) provide managers with tools to perform portfolio optimisation outcomes that seek to constrain the fund's tracking error volatility.
 Return covariances and variances are key inputs to these optimisation techniques and can be incorporated into our determination of portfolio concentration with respect specific risk factors.
-Moskowitz (2003) documents the relationship of size and book-to-market value of equity to portfolio covariance risk and Chan, Karceski and the general structure of these return covariances.
+Moskowitz (2003) documents the relationship of size and book-to-market value of equity to portfolio covariance risk and Chan, Karceski and Lakonishok (1999) find evidence that market, size and book-to-market value of equity capture the general structure of these return covariances.
 Hence, portfolio optimisation techniques represent other important dimensions in portfolio design, and are offered as suggestions for future research.